GispoCoding/eis_toolkit/README.rst

 The notebooks are found in the `notebooks/` directory.
 You can import and use eis_toolkit's functions in these notebooks in the same way as you normally would.

+*NOTE.* Any of the functionalities utilizing GDAL functions will not work when testing eis_toolkit outside of QGIS's Python console unless you have separately taken care of installing GDAL library.
+In order to install GDAL it is necessary to have libgdal and its development headers installed.
+This makes it impossible for us to handle GDAL dependency automatically.
+Note also that GDAL's installation procedure varies a lot between different operating systems.

 With QGIS
 """"